psurber1214/2017hackathon/README.md

 We wrote a very simple Node server which simply grabs information from a Mongo Database and passes the resulting JSON to our front end where we used D3.js, Crossfilter, and DCjs to display interactive charts and visualizations.

 #Hosting
-As of February 2017, the project is currently hosted at http://athwp.tamu.edu:8080 (which displays Jake Arieta's Dashboard by default, where the users can search for and view other hitters and pitchers)
+As of February 2017, the project is currently hosted at http://athwp.tamu.edu:8080 (which displays Jake Arrieta's Dashboard by default, where the users can search for and view other hitters and pitchers)

 #Database/Back End